 Niagara Falls.
 Niagara-on-the-Lake.
 The Shaw Festival.
 The Niagara Wine Route.
 Canada’s largest casino.
 Niagara’s tourist attractions, festivals and special events attract more than 12 million tourists from around the globe each year and they arrive ready to spend.
 Tourism spending in the region is just under $2 billion annually and has a significant impact on the local economy.
 It is estimated that every $100 million increase in direct revenue in tourism produces an indirect output of $69 million.

 Tourism in Canada is big business and that’s certainly the case in Niagara.

-While the majority of the over 12 million tourists that arrive in Niagara each year are domestic travelers, over 3 million come from the United States and approximately 650,000 are from overseas.
+While the majority of the over 12 million tourists that arrive in Niagara each year are domestic travellers, over 3 million come from the United States and approximately 650,000 are from overseas.

 A closer look at the trip motivators that drive visitors to come to Niagara and spend their share of $1,938,041,000 demonstrates the many reasons for their arrival: